MohamedBreek/MultiBotDash/README.md

 - If you add new environment variables, document them here and add defaults to `.env.example` when appropriate.
 - Small pull requests and issues are welcome.

-## Security

-- Rotate any credentials that were exposed prior to switching to environment variables.
-- Validate and sanitize any input that could be stored or displayed to prevent injection or XSS.

-## License

-MIT

 ---

-If you want me to tailor this README more specifically to a hosted deployment (Heroku, Vercel, Fly, Docker) or to add a short troubleshooting section, tell me which target and I'll update the file accordingly.